deltachat/deltachat-pages/en/help.md

   See [countermitm.readthedocs.io](https://countermitm.readthedocs.io/en/latest/new.html)
   for the R&D behind this feature.

-- As of Dec 2019, a "verified group" remains an experimental feature.
+- As of Oct 2022, "verified groups" remain an experimental feature.
 It is continuously improved and many bugs have been fixed since the original introduction in 2018.
 However, there remain cases, especially with large groups where inconsistencies can occur, or messages become unreadable.

 ### What are Broadcast Lists and how can I use them?